Corporate Governance in NORDEN

 3.6.
 Order of business

 The Board’s work is set out in an order of business, which is revised annually.
-In addition, the Company is governed by the principles that regulate the interaction between its management and its stakeholders, e.g. the Danish Companies Act; the Danish Financial Statements Act; the rules of NASDAQ OMX Copenhagen A/S and NORDEN's articles of association, policies and directives.
+In addition, the Company is governed by the principles that regulate the interaction between its management and its stakeholders, e.g. the Danish Companies Act; the Danish Financial Statements Act; the rules of Nasdaq Copenhagen and NORDEN's articles of association, policies and directives.

-The Board of Directors has established an audit committee.
-The responsibilities of the audit committee are undertaken by the Board of Directors in unison.
+The Board of Directors has an audit committee.
 More details about audit committee

-For 2013, the Board of Directors has planned 11 meetings, 4 of which are teleconferences in connection with the annual and interim reports.
-To this should be added 4 planned chairmanship meetings as well as meetings in the remuneration committee.
-As previously, the Board of Directors will discuss strategy and budget at 2 meetings at the end of 2013.
+For 2016, the Board of Directors has planned 12 meetings, 4 of which are teleconferences in connection with the annual and interim reports.
+To this should be added 4 chairmanship meetings as well as meetings in the committees.
+As previously, the Board of Directors will discuss strategy and budget at 2 meetings at the end of 2016.
 A fixed annual calendar ensures that all relevant issues are taken up and discussed during the year.

 4. Board remuneration

-5. Recommendations from the Danish Corporate Governance Committee/NASDAQ OMX Copenhagen A/S on best corporate practice
+5. Recommendations from the Danish Corporate Governance Committee/Nasdaq Copenhagen on best corporate practice

-NORDEN’s Board of Directors has reviewed and discussed the recommendations from the Danish Corporate Governance Committee.
+In 2015, the Board of Directors has discussed the updated recommendations from the Danish Committee on Corporate Governance.

-A systematic examination (whitepaper) of NORDEN’s corporate governance practice as compared with the Danish Corporate Governance Committee/NASDAQ OMX Copenhagen A/S is available in the top section above.
+A systematic examination (whitepaper) of NORDEN’s corporate governance practice as compared with the Danish Corporate Governance Committee/Nasdaq Copenhagen is available in the top section above.